qislam/qforce/README.md

 qforce
 =

 Commands to help with salesforce development process.
 This is still very experimental so expect things to change a lot.
-More detailed documentation is available [here](https://qislam.github.io/qforce)
+More detailed documentation is available [here](https://qislam.github.io/qforce).

+Help us improve qforce by completing this short [survey](https://forms.gle/DLLUeoYq9cbXQC2i8).
+Not only you will be helping us, you may also end up winning a $25 amazon gift card.
+Winner (or winners) will be announced at the end of month, every month.

 [![oclif](https://img.shields.io/badge/cli-oclif-brightgreen.svg)](https://oclif.io)
 [![Version](https://img.shields.io/npm/v/q.svg)](https://npmjs.org/package/q)